 Reader Question: My 3-year-old seems tall for his car seat.
 Can I move him to a booster now?

 A: No, not if you can safely keep your child in a harnessed seat for a while longer.
 Most 3-year-olds are not ready to ride in a booster seat in the car.
-I suggest that parents keep their children in a harnessed car seat to at least 40 pounds and 4 years, but preferably longer.
-Today there are many car seats available that harness to 65 or even 80 pounds.
+I, along with other child passenger safety experts, suggest that parents keep their children in a harnessed car seat to at least 40 pounds and 4 years, but preferably longer.
+Today there are many car seats available that harness to 65 or even 90 pounds.
 Most children can fit into one of these bigger car seats well past age 4.
-My own daughter recently outgrew her 65-pound limit seat by height, though she only weighs about 45 pounds.
-She is 6.

 Any step up in car seats - from rear-facing to forward-facing, from harness to booster - is actually a step down in safety.
 The 5-point harness spreads crash forces over more points on a child's body, lessening the potential force any one part of the body must take in a crash.
 If your child's harnessed car seat is used with a top tether, he or she can benefit from a reduction in head excursion during a crash, which translates to fewer and less severe head and neck injuries.